Lon L. Fuller: The internal morality of law

-Fuller presents these issues in The Morality of Law with an entertaining story about an imaginary king named Rex who attempts to rule but finds he is unable to do so in any meaningful way when any of these conditions are not met.
+Fuller presents these issues in The Morality of Law with a story about an imaginary king named Rex who attempts to rule but finds he is unable to do so in any meaningful way when any of these conditions are not met.
 Fuller contends that the purpose of law is to subject "human conduct to the governance of rules".
 If any of the eight principles is flagrantly lacking in a system of governance, the system will not be a legal one.
 The more closely a system is able to adhere to them, the nearer it will be to the rule-of-law ideal, though in reality all systems must make compromises and will fall short of perfect ideals of clarity, consistency, stability, and so forth.

 In a review of The Morality of Law, Hart criticises Fuller's work, saying that these principles are merely ones of means-ends efficiency; it is inappropriate, he says, to call them a morality.
 Employing Fuller's eight principles of legality, one could just as well have an inner morality of poisoning as an inner morality of law, which Hart claims is absurd.
 In this phase of the argument, the positions of the disputants are transposed.
 Fuller proposes principles that would easily fit into a positivistic account of law and Hart points out that Fuller's principles could easily accommodate an immoral morality.

 Other critics have challenged Fuller's claim that there is a prima facie obligation to obey all laws.
 Some laws, it is claimed, are so unjust and oppressive that there is not even a presumptive moral duty to obey them.

+In 1954 Fuller proposed the term eunomics to describe "the science, theory or study of good order and workable arrangements".
+Stemming from behavioral systems theory, it was an attempt to fuse what Fuller saw as the inherent morality of law with the empirical data and methods of the objective sciences.
+Its main practical application appears to be as a form of industrial dispute resolution.